 During the initial drawdown beginning and continuing through fall of 2020, reservoir releases will provide flow augmentation for purposes of meeting recharge requirements and providing in-stream environmental flows.
 After initial dewatering and prior to construction of the Anderson Dam tunnel, releases from Anderson reservoir will be made to maintain elevation 488 to the extent feasible and to pass through releases from Coyote Reservoir and watershed inflows, but they will not be sufficient to effectively recharge groundwater.
-Therefore, imported water from the Cross Valley Pipeline will be released into Coyote Creek just below the dam via the Coyote Discharge Line.
-The amount of flow released from the Covote Creek Discharge Line will depend on the time of year, the temperature of the flow, the amount of native water available for release from the reservoir to mix with the imported water, the availability of imported water supplies, and actual hydrology at the time of the release.
-These releases of imported water to augment surface water flows in Coyote Creek are expected to range from 0 cfs up to 60 cfs.
-In the event that surface flow augmentation is needed during the summer and fall for in-stream environmental flows, but the temperature of the imported water (even after mixing with any native water available for release from the reservoir) is too high to be tolerated by O. mykiss, then up to 10 cfs of imported water flow may be treated with electric chillers to reduce the flow temperature, and then the cooler temperature flows will be released into the Creek at the same location just below the dam (see Section 5.4 below for more discussion of use of chillers).
+Therefore, until construction of the Central Valley Pipeline extension can be completed, imported water from the Cross Valley Pipeline will be released into Coyote Creek just below the dam via the Coyote Discharge Line.
+The amount of flow released from the Coyote Creek Discharge Line will depend on the time of year, the temperature of the flow, the amount of native water available for release from the reservoir to mix with the imported water, the availability of imported water supplies, and actual hydrology at the time of the release.
+These releases of imported water to augment surface water flows in Coyote Creek are expected to range from 0 cfs up to 60 cfs, to replicate current releases from Anderson reservoir for groundwater recharge and to provide instream environmental flows that prevent dryback conditions.

-In addition, to further minimize impacts on groundwater recharge, better ensure sufficient in-stream flows to, and downstream of Ogier ponds, and to improve flows for connectivity with the Bay while preserving reservoir releases for the upstream Cold Water Management Zone, Valley Water proposes to construct an extension of the Central Valley Pipeline to allow for discharges of imported water into Coyote Creek just downstream of Ogier Ponds (see Section 5.4).
-Depending on availability, it is anticipated that 20 to 50 cfs of imported water could be discharged from this pipeline extension when it is constructed and becomes operational in approximately the summer of 2021.
+As the FOCP proceeds, to further minimize impacts on groundwater recharge and better ensure sufficient in-stream flows to, and downstream of Ogier ponds, and to improve flows for connectivity with the Bay while preserving cooler reservoir releases for the upstream Cold Water Management Zone, Valley Water proposes to construct an extension of the Central Valley Pipeline to allow for releases of imported water into Coyote Creek primarily for recharge just downstream of Ogier Ponds (see Section 5.4).
+Depending on availability, it is anticipated that 20 to 50 cfs of imported water could be released from this pipeline extension when it is constructed and becomes operational in approximately the summer of 2021.
+The construction of the Central Valley Pipeline extension to facilitate downstream releases of warmer imported water allows for Valley Water to implement smaller upstream releases of up to 10 cfs of imported water into the CWMZ via the Coyote Discharge Line.
+These smaller releases are feasible to cool via chillers that will be installed at the upstream end of the CWMZ.
+This AMM allows for surface flow augmentation in the CWMZ during the summer and fall for in-stream environmental flows using cooler temperature releases better tolerated by O. mykiss.
+(See Section 5.4 below for more discussion of use of chillers).

-Imported water releases into Coyote Creek are necessary to mitigate adverse effects of the FERCordered drawdown on water supply, groundwater recharge, potential subsidence in the Santa Clara Plain from reductions in recharge, and sensitive aquatic species and habitats in the Cold Water Management Zone of Coyote Creek downstream of Anderson Dam, as well as the habitat and wildlife in Coyote Creek from Ogier Ponds to the San Francisco Bay.
+Imported water releases into Coyote Creek are necessary to mitigate adverse effects of the FERC-ordered drawdown on water supply, groundwater recharge, potential subsidence in the Santa Clara Plain from reductions in recharge, and sensitive aquatic species and habitats in the Cold Water Management Zone of Coyote Creek downstream of Anderson Dam, as well as the habitat and wildlife in Coyote Creek from Ogier Ponds to the San Francisco Bay.

-4.1.4 Operations After Anderson Dam Tunnel Completion
+4.1.4 Operations After Anderson Dam Tunnel Project Completion